tabareCapitan/tabarecapitan.github.io/docs/research.md

     width: 100%; /* Set the width to 100% */
     opacity: 1; /* Add this line to control the opacity */ }
+  .summary-restingPaper a {
+    text-decoration: none; /* Remove the underline from links */ }
   .custom-padding {
-    padding-top: 0px;    /* Adjust this value to control the space above the content */
+    padding-top: -3px;    /* Adjust this value to control the space above the content */
-    padding-bottom: -2px; /* Adjust this value to control the space below the content */ }
+    padding-bottom: -3px; /* Adjust this value to control the space below the content */ }
 </style>